Skip to content

 }'

 After you create a webhook, FFmate responds with a JSON object containing the id of the newly created webhook.
+A webhook.created event is also fired via webhooks

 💡 Tip: Creating a new webhook?
 You can define and save webhooks directly in the FFmate Web UI without writing any API requests

-Available Webhook Events
+Global Webhook Events

 FFmate supports a range of webhook events, organized into categories based on what they track.